Berkeley Tree Accident Lawyer

 - White alder

 A tree accident attorney in Berkeley can assist you in filing a claim before the statute of limitations expires and ensure that the correct at-fault parties are held responsible.
-Moreover, evidence can disappear or be obliterated, so contacting a lawyer right away is crucial.
+Moreover, evidence can disappear or be obliterated, so contacting a lawyer immediately is crucial.

 Attorney Ed Smith walks you through what you should look for when seeking legal advice in the following video:Berkeley Tree Accident Lawyers

-I am Ed Smith, a Berkeley tree accident lawyer.
-When a tree or limb falls and you are injured or lose a loved one, you have the right to compensation if negligence was to blame.
+When a tree or limb falls, and you are injured or lose a loved one, you have the right to compensation if negligence is to blame.
 Get free and friendly advice from our injury attorneys by contacting us at (510) 631-0200 or (800) 404-5400.
 Online inquiries are welcome, as well.
-Please let us know about your case so we can examine it, answer your questions and let you know what recovery options you have.
+Please let us know about your case so we can examine it, answer your questions, and let you know your recovery options.